Since 2017

 Step 15

-16. Using a silicone spatula or just your hand, spread the garlic-oil mixture evenly over the entire surface of the dough.
+16. Using a silicone spatula or just my hand, I spread the garlic-butter filling evenly over the entire surface of the dough, leaving a 1 cm clear edge on all sides.
+The layer should be 2–3 mm thick – a generous layer gives maximum aroma.

 Step 16